sohelamin/laravel-admin/README.md

 # Laravel Admin Panel
 An admin panel for managing users, roles, permissions & crud.

+# My Fork:

+My fork of this project was intended to clean it up a bit, allowing us to use Laravel's package discovery and Composer for a super easy install.
+I also intend to rip out the built-in permissions system and pull Spatie/Laravel-Permission into this project.
+It's quite likely that the original repo's information (below) is now out-of-date and some may not apply to this fork.

 ### Requirements
     Laravel >=5.5
     PHP >= 7.0